codeCrusaders-png/codeCrusaders-png/README.md

 ### `CREW COLLABORATION ARC`

-I worked as the **Backend Engineer** on Collaboard, contributing to the server-side development of the project.
+Contributed to **Collaboard** as a Backend Engineer, working on the server-side development of the project.

-Working on the backend gave me practical experience with application logic and how server-side components support the overall application.
+This experience helped me explore backend development, application logic, and collaborative software engineering.

 **Role:** Backend Engineer